vfxpro99/usd-build-club/Readme.md

 Building USD on macOS using Brew
 --------------------------------

-Don't.
-The brew script is experimental, and will make it impossible to build and run any of the DCC plugins, such as the USD Maya plugin.
+Brew installs things relative to its install directory.
+If you install brew into an isolated directory, the brew script *build-macos-brew.sh* will cleanly build USD into that isolated directory.
+If you run the script with brew installed in the default location in /usr, USD and its dependencies will be installed globally, and this will make it impossible to build the Maya plugin.
+It may also interfere with other applications or utilities installed in the /usr/local path, so be carefully when using this script.

 Building USD on macOS for Maya
 ------------------------------